peterrosell/protobuf/README.txt

 Copyright 2008 Google Inc.
 http://code.google.com/apis/protocolbuffers/

+This is a branched version that only contains one changes, the package name for the java package has been changed from com.google.protobuf to com.google.protobuf2 .
+This change makes it possible to have both protobuf 2 and protobuf 3 libraries in the same JVM.
+Changes are made both to the protoc compiler used for compiling to java and in the java module.
+In the protobuf files the option java_package is also updated to com.google.protobuf2.

+This is only tested for Java.
+Use on you own risk. :-)

 C++ Installation - Unix
 =======================

 To build and install the C++ Protocol Buffer runtime and the Protocol Buffer compiler (protoc) execute the following:

+  $ ./autogen.sh
   $ ./configure
   $ make
   $ make check